 If your Temecula kitchen is stuck in the early 2000s and you’re ready for a change, I’d love to come take a look.
 Every project starts with a free in-home estimate where I assess your cabinets, discuss finish options, and give you an honest number.
 Schedule your free estimate here or call me directly.

-Learn more about our cabinet refinishing process in Temecula and our dust-control cabinet refinishing process.
+Learn more about our cabinet refinishing process in Temecula and our containment and HEPA cabinet refinishing setup.